Sunday, February 12, 2012

 juice of 1 blood orange

-8 ounces clean
+8 ounces cleaned gooseberries

 Combine everything in a heavy pot and cook to gel stage.
 Process 10 minutes